Why do people still text and drive?

 - Groom themselves on their way to work

 - Pay more attention to a conversation with a passenger than the road in front of them

 - Talk to a friend on their cellphone

 - Focus on a GPS device to figure out where they should be driving

 However, texting and driving is particularly dangerous because it combines all three forms of distraction.
 These include manual, cognitive and visual distraction.

 Reach out to an attorney

 Those who are injured in a car accident in Georgia caused by a driver who failed to pay full attention to the road may have a hard time handling normal daily activities successfully, and they may also experience significant mental, physical and financial difficulties.
-For these reasons, car accident victims should reach out to an attorney in their area following the collision to ensure their rights to fair and proper compensation are protected.
+For these reasons, car accident victims should reach out to a personal injury attorney in the Atlanta area following the collision to ensure their rights to fair and proper compensation are protected.